azoday/azoday/readme.md

 # azoday
-Website about coupon and affiliate, power by laravel
+Website about coupon and affiliate, power by laravel.
+Please visit at address: http://azoday.com